-The Effect of New Information on Patent Litigation: Evidence from U.S. Inter Partes Review
+Patent Validity and Litigation: Evidence from U.S. Inter Partes Review

-We analyze the effect of new information on the subsequent behavior of litigants in patent cases.
-A party accused of patent infringement in the U.S. may – in parallel with defending itself in court – additionally challenge the validity of the allegedly infringed patent by petitioning the Patent Trial and Appeal Board (PTAB), an administrative tribunal within the U.S. Patent and Trademark Office.
-PTAB validity challenges generate new information at several points in time, and this new information can directly affect the district court case.
-We study this effect empirically, with a focus on settlement.
-Using data on U.S. district court cases and PTAB validity challenges initiated between 2012 and 2016, we examine each of the three main events that comprise a PTAB proceeding: (i) the filing of a petition to challenge a patent’s validity, (ii) PTAB’s decision to grant or deny the petition based on its assessment of a “reasonable likelihood” of invalidity, and (iii) PTAB’s final determination of the patent’s validity.
-We find that all three decision points have large effects on the settlement of parallel court proceedings.
-While the filing of a petition increases the likelihood of settlement, we find to the contrary that PTAB’s preliminary assessment of validity reduces the odds of settlement.
-Moreover, we find that the effect of the PTAB’s final decision depends on whether the patent is determined to be valid or (partially) invalid.
+We analyze how new information concerning the validity of a patent impacts the settlement of patent infringement litigation.
+A party accused of patent infringement in the U.S. may---in parallel with defending itself in court---additionally challenge the validity of the allegedly infringed patent by petitioning the Patent Trial and Appeal Board (PTAB), an administrative tribunal within the U.S. Patent and Trademark Office.
+PTAB proceedings generate new information concerning the validity of challenged patents at several points in time, and we study empirically the resulting effect on settlement of concurrent litigation.
+Using data on U.S. district court cases (filed 2011-2016) and parallel PTAB validity challenges (filed 2012-2017), we examine each of the three main events that comprise a PTAB proceeding: (i) the filing of a petition to challenge a patent's validity, (ii) PTAB's decision to "institute" (i.e., grant) or deny the petition based on its assessment of a "reasonable likelihood" of invalidity, and (iii) PTAB's final determination of the patent's validity.
+We find that all three decision points have large, positive effects on the settlement of parallel court proceedings.
+We further find that the effect of PTAB's initial decision is driven by settlements that follow a decision to institute the petition.
+This suggests that accused infringers can leverage the threat of a final decision invalidating the challenged patents to induce settlement, which may lead to a lower rate of patent invalidation than is socially optimal.

 Keywords: Litigation, patents, settlement, inter partes review, U.S.

 JEL Classification: K41, O34